jsindorf/jsindorf.github.io/_pages/research/research_grad.md

 - Laslty, was the project [PBVI for Motion Artifact and Sensor System Energy Savings](/eee598lb_page/).
 A practical application for the project used an end-to-end embedded activity detection system with machine learning.
 Additionally, two filters were created to reduce and limit the effects of motion artifacts on PPG signals. (see publication below)

 ### Publications
-**Sindorf, J. J.**, and Redkar, S. (April 15, 2024).
-"PBVI for Optimal Photoplethysmography Noise Filter Selection Using Human Activity Recognition Observations for Improved Heart Rate Estimation on Multi-Sensor Systems."
-ASME.
-J. Med.
-Devices.
-March 2024; 18(1): 011005. https://doi.org/10.1115/1.4065219
+**Sindorf J.**, and Redkar S. (2024).
+"PBVI for optimal photoplethysmography noise filter selection using human activity recognition observations for improved heart rate estimation on multi-sensor systems."
+ASME Journal of Medical Devices. <br><br>
 ### Presentations
 International Conference of Secure Knowledge Management (SKM) 2023.
 [Find the slides here!](/skm_page/)<br>
-- Presentation: *Embedded Machine Learning for Heart Rate Estimation with Arduino* <br>
+**Sindorf J.**, and Redkar S. Embedded Machine Learning for Heart Rate Estimation with Arduino, International Conference on Secure Knowledge Management (SKM).
+Tempe, AZ.
+2023. <br><br>
-- Presentation: *Day-to-day Heart Rate Estimation with PPG for Embedded Sensor Systems*<br>
+**Sindorf J.**, and Redkar S. Day-to-day Heart Rate Estimation with PPG for Embedded Sensor Systems, International Conference on Secure Knowledge Management (SKM).
+Tempe, AZ.
+2023.